AMWA-TV/ms-05-01/docs/Components.md

 NCA is based on two interrelated models:

-- The **control model**, which defines the repertoire of  NCA control and monitoring functions and the common mechanisms that they use.
-The control model has two components:
+- The **Framework**, which defines the repertoire of  NCA control and monitoring functions and the common mechanisms that they use.
+The Framework has two components:

-	- **NC-Framework:** An inheritance tree of control classes that specify NCA's control and monitoring repertoire.
-These classes are defined in the WebIDL interface definition language and are available in the `NC-Framework` repository.
+	- **Control model:** An inheritance tree of control classes that specify NCA's control and monitoring repertoire.
+These classes are summarized in [Control Model](Control%20Model.md) and defined normatively in WebIDL interface definition language files in the `NC-Framework` repository.

 	- **Core Mechanisms:**  Common mechanisms used by the control classes.
-These are defined in the [Core Mechanisms chapter of MS-05-01](Core%20Mechanisms.md).
+These are defined in [Core Mechanisms](Core%20Mechanisms.md).

 - The **Device model**, which describes how control and management model elements are instantiated and configured to create a Device's network control API.
 The Device model is described in the [Device Model chapter of MS-05-01](Device%20Model.md).